nerdfiles/hypermedia-orientation/index.md

 But what about the link?
 Is there a <i>living link relation</i>?
 Is an assemblage (irreducible mereological complex) of links too living hyperobjects?

+What is hypermedia's relation to the hyperobject (computation)?
+Some have argued that we ex-change computation (hyperschemas of computational steps; i.e., CREST, computational REST).
+Can hypermedia be used to house computational steps, but then further generate novel computational steps through non-metacomputational procedure, tendencies and capacities of past computation to emerge and ingress future computational steps formally indeterminably?

 # Forget Game Theory

 <blockquote><p>The (economic) intelligibility of a useful object on the